Limited Time Offer

 Cloth pads have taken a big surge in popularity and are becoming more mainstream, but you don’t see these corporations making the change from disposable menstrual products (which can have devastating health consequences) and there’s a reason for that.
 With cloth they can’t sell you new product month after month, year after year, which means there’s no huge profit in it for them.
 Every New Moon Pads cloth pad replaces 150 to 200 disposable pads...that’s a huge bite out of disposable pad profits.

 Menstruation is a natural process of life and should be treated with respect and dignity, not as a never ending profit source for big business at the expense of women’s health and well being.
-It’s time to shift the power from the corporate influence and make the choices that are right for you as an individual, independent woman.
+It’s time to shift the power from the corporate influence and make the choices that are right for you as an individual.
 And you do have choices, more now than ever before.
 It’s up to you to take back your moon time and regain control of your feminine experience.

 TOXIC SHOCKS SYNDROME

-It’s ironic that disposable manufacturers call their pads “sanitary pads” when there’s nothing sanitary about them.
+It’s ironic that disposable manufacturers call their pads “sanitary pads” when there’s nothing sanitary about disposable pads.
 There’s no actual product sterilization and they’re loaded with dioxins from the bleaching process used in their manufacture.
 Dioxins, the side-effect of chlorine bleaching, are known carcinogens and resistant to biological breakdown.
 It’s the same with tampons.
 Toxic shock syndrome has been associated with the use of tampons.
 If you currently use tampons, be sure to read the information leaflet included in the box you purchased.

 STATS AND FACTS